 - For questions about data modeling or for SQL help, use #modeling

 - For conversations unrelated to dbt or analytics, consider if dbt Slack is an appropriate medium for the conversation.
-If so, use #random.
+If so, use #memes-and-off-topic-chatter.

 If you're hitting an error, consider posting to Stack Overflow — we're moving more troubleshooting questions to Stack Overflow.
 A community member might summon Slackbot to let you know that Stack Overflow is a more appropriate medium by posting the words